FOOD&SPICES

 General advice

-- grind koarima at the last minute to maximize the aroma - preferably roast briefly first
+- grind korarima at the last moment to make the most of the aroma - preferably toast briefly first

 Save: